 We have two production partners in Bali.
 Both are small garment factories just a few blocks away from our house in a small neighbourhood called Umalas.

 Our garments are beautifully made by experienced/ skilled sewers and take anywhere from 10-15 weeks for production.
 Lead times vary depending on the detail of the garment.

-For the majority of our production, Garment workers are not paid on traditional line sewing system as our detailed designs are not always able to be sewn based on the time it takes the sewer to complete - as you know most of our garments are big, with high fabric consumption and lots of lovely little details.
 More experienced and highly skilled garment sewers are usually tasked with our production and they earn a living wage plus benefits including health insurance.
 We visit the factories a few times a week.
 One is an air conditioned and very beautiful location, with huge glass windows and lots of room, the other a big breezy location that's filled with big smiles and hello's as we wander in.
 Hours are Monday to Friday and do not work on weekends.